DSLFoundry/mps-docxgen/README.md

 - `<name of root node>.docx`

 There are helper methods to build these paths.
-These helper methods rely on these classes
+These helper methods rely on these classes (which are all included in JDK)
 - java.io.File
 - java.nio.file.Files
 - java.nio.file.Path
 - java.nio.file.Paths

-(TODO: check if they are part of the MPS base distribution -- they are in our internal distro)

 #### org.docx4j